petuum/adaptdl/docs/ray/aws_ray_adaptdl.rst

 On your local machine, make sure to install the pip package for ``adaptdl_ray``.
 This package includes the launcher script, and will generally install it in ``/usr/local/bin/adaptdl_on_ray_aws``.

-If you have some AdaptDL training code runnable at ``code.py`` via ``python3 code.py <command-line-args>``, you can run the training code on Ray via
+If you have some AdaptDL training code runnable in the current directory at ``code.py`` via ``python3 code.py <command-line-args>``, you can run the training code on Ray via

-``./usr/local/bin/adaptdl_on_ray_aws -u "ray://head-node-ip:10001" -f code.py -m <maximum-number-of-workers> --cpus <cpus-per-worker> --gpus <gpus-per-worker> -- <command-line-args>``
+``adaptdl_on_ray_aws -u "ray://head-node-ip:10001" -f code.py -m <maximum-number-of-workers> -d $(pwd) --cpus <cpus-per-worker> --gpus <gpus-per-worker> -- <command-line-args>``

 If your local version of Python does not match the cluster's, Ray will not work.
 In this case, one option is to run the command within a Docker container.
 Be sure to mount your code directory in the container, e.g. via ``-v``.

 Retrieving your trained model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to retrieve the result of your training code, you will need to manually save it to some external store.
-For example, you could write it to S3, or you could mount an EFS store to the cluster, and write it to that.
-See the Advanced Usage for more details on using EFS.
+For example, you could write it to S3, or you could mount an EFS store to the cluster and write it to that.
+See the Advanced Usage section for more details on using EFS.

 Example
 -------

 To run the example code found in ``examples/pytorch-cifar/main.py``, do the following:

 1. Install the AWS CLI and authenticate.
+See the `AWS-CLI documentation <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`_ for more details.
 2. Inside the ``example/ray/aws`` directory, run ``ray up -y cluster.yaml -v``.
-Note: running this step will create an AWS EC2 cluster, which will cost money
+Note: running this step will create an AWS EC2 cluster, which will cost money.
+Make sure to tear down your cluster if you stop using it.
 3. Keep track of the ip and port ``ray up`` returns.
+4a.
+Launch the job from within a docker container
+   1. Still within ``examples/pytorch-cifar``, run ``docker run -v $(pwd):/pytorch-cifar -ti rayproject/ray:<version>-cpu bash``, where ``<version>`` is the same Ray version in your cluster's Docker image.
+   2. Within that Docker shell, run ``pip install adaptdl_ray``.
+This will install the executable to submit the job to the cluster.
+   3. Run ``docker run rayproject/ray:<version>-cpu  adaptdl_on_ray_aws -f /pytorch-cifar/main.py -d /pytorch-cifar -m 3 -u ray://<ip>:<port> -- -autoscale-bsz``
+4b.
+Launch the job using bare Python
-4. Install Docker or the exact Python version used by your cluster.
+   1. Install the exact Python version used by your cluster.
 You can determine the python version by running ``ray attach <cluster-config-file``, and then running Python.
-5. Still inside ``example/ray/aws``, run ``docker run <docker version> python3 adaptdl_ray.py -f main.py -m 3 -u ray://<ip>:<port> -- -autoscale-bsz``.
-If you are using Python. then install the requirements in ``ray/aws/requirements.txt`` and run ``./usr/local/bin/adaptdl_on_ray_aws -f main.py -m 3 -u ray://<ip>:<port> -- -autoscale-bsz``.
+   2. Run ``pip install adaptdl_ray`` if you have not done so already.
+   3. Within ``examples/pytorch-cifar``, run ``adaptdl_on_ray_aws -f main.py -d $(pwd) -m 3 -u ray://<ip>:<port> -- -autoscale-bsz``
+5. Upon completion, tear down the cluster with ``ray down -y cluster.yaml``.

 Advanced Usage
 --------------